The 31 Greatest Pianists of all time

 Her extensive repertoire includes Bach and Bartok, Beethoven and Messiaen, as well as Chopin, Schumann, Liszt, Debussy, Ravel and many more.
 Chamber music is also an essential field in her musical career.

 She often performs and makes recordings with Nelson Freire, Alexandre Rabinovitch, Mischa Maisky, Gidon Kremer or Daniel Barenboim.
+She could be considered one of the best pianist in the world alive

 Among her most recent recordings are Mozart Concertos K466 and K503 recorded with the Orchestra Mozart and Claudio Abbado and a duet recital with Daniel Barenboim released by Deutsche Grammophon.